 Vendome was the top of the Coro craft line.
 It was well known for designing rhinestone studded chokers and silver plated colored stone bangles.
 It also designed high end faceted bead necklaces, delicate flower strands, and pearls specifically for brides.

 1950s Designer: Sarah Coventry

 What makes the Sarah Coventry brand unique was not the designs but the marketing plan.
-Instead of hiring Hollywood Stars to wear the jewelry or buy space at department stores jewelry counters, housewives became independent sales representatives and held house parties to showcase the latest collections.
+Instead of hiring Hollywood Stars to wear the jewelry or buy space at a department store’s jewelry counters, housewives became independent sales representatives and held house parties to showcase the latest collections.
 They were one of the first home party marketing firms, similar to what Avon was for beauty products.
 The selling model was a success.
-Women wanted ways to earn extra money, buy pretty and cheap costume jewelry and have an excuse to socialize with friends.
-While party shows in the 50s were slow to build by the 60s and 70s almost every woman had a Sarah Coventry rep.
+Women wanted ways to earn extra money, buy pretty and cheap costume jewelry, and have an excuse to socialize with friends.
+While party shows in the ’50s were slow to build, by the ’60s and ’70s almost every woman had a Sarah Coventry rep.

 1950s Jewelry Trend: Hoop Earrings